ivangfr/springboot-react-jwt-token/README.md

 ## Start Environment

-- In a terminal, make sure you are inside `springboot-react-jwt-token` root folder;
+- In a terminal, make sure you are inside the `springboot-react-jwt-token` root folder;

 - Run the following command to start docker compose containers:
   ```